tpae/whitepaper/WLX.md

-# WLX Token
+# WLX Coin

 ## ERC20 - Distributable Token

-WLX Tokens will be issued according to `ERC20` [1](https://github.com/ethereum/EIPs/issues/20) Standard, which has all the necessary components required to have a successful token distribution. `ERC20` also enables us to interface with other existing `ERC20` Tokens, providing flexibility where it's required.
+WLX Coins will be issued according to `ERC20` [1](https://github.com/ethereum/EIPs/issues/20) Standard, which has all the necessary components required to have a successful token distribution. `ERC20` also enables us to interface with other existing `ERC20` Tokens, providing flexibility where it's required.

 ## ERC865 - Delegated Transfers

 We will implement experimental features from `ERC865` [1](https://github.com/ethereum/EIPs/issues/865), which allows delegated transfers that help facilitate token transfers without needing gas.
 The orders are triggered on off-chain relays, which will execute our smart contract with signed verifiable payload, and will transfer tokens from source to destination.

-In order to increase the adoption of our Tokens through our mobile app, `ERC865` will reduce the barrier of entry for our users.
+In order to increase the adoption of our Coins through our mobile app, `ERC865` will reduce the barrier of entry for our users.
 They will not be required to purchase or own ether, but they will be required to use our WLX Wallet App.

 Our WLX Wallet App will be a custom implementation of a wallet, which will have the functionality to sign delegated transfers and trigger off-chain relay to be executed on the blockchain.